perlindgren/vizia_file_dialog/README.md

 A simple file dialog for the Vizia framework.
 At this point consider it a POC, it has no stable API (in fact it does not really have an API at all).

+Big thanks to @geom3trik and all the great people of Vizia community.

 ## Usage

 ```shell